Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 No architectural style is born in isolation.
 It borrows from earlier styles, emphasizing some features, deemphasizing others until a new, identifiable form emerges.
 The Arts & Crafts styles are no exception.

 The various Arts & Crafts styles also freely borrowed from each other.
-Although distinct and identifiable styles with some common features such as low-pitched hip roofs, minimal applied decoration, and extensive handcrafting, they each have elements unique to their style.
+Although distinct and identifiable styles with some common features such as low-pitched hip roofs, minimal applied decoration, and extensive handcrafting, they each have elements unique to themselves.

-Arts & Crafts styles borrowed liberally from Art Deco and other "modernism" decorative styles – and just as freely were borrowed from by modernist designers.
+Arts & Crafts design was also influenced by Art Deco and other "modernism" decorative styles – and just as freely were borrowed from by modernist designers.

 So while these uniquely American styles are identifiable, and excellent examples of each can be found in Nebraska communities, most Arts & Crafts era houses are hybrids of the three main styles – incorporating many of the best features of each.